Ka Re Durava: Plot

 Eventually, Anil discovers that Avinash's mother wishes Aditi to be her daughter-in-law.
 He proposes a collaboration with Avinash on a grand project, and Jay is appointed as its leader.
 Anil also creates opportunities for Avinash and Aditi to be together and uses that to torment Jay.
-On the other hand, irritated by Rajni's antagonism towards Aditi, Jay forcefully rejects her.
+On the other hand, irritated by Rajni's antagonism towards Aditi, Jay emphatically rejects her.
 Few days later, Jay learns of Avinash's decision to make him a business partner along with Anil Dabholkar.
 Later, Anil threatens Jay that if Aditi leaves Dev Tours, he will withdraw his entire investment from Avinash's dream project and pin the blame on Jay.
-Avinash proposes to Aditi who is horrified.
-Later, in a desperate bid to persuade Aditi to accept Avinash's proposal, Anil reveals his threat to Jay, upsetting Aditi.
-Eventually the couple reveal their married status to everyone and are forgiven because of their immense contribution.
+Aditi is horrified when Avinash unexpectedly proposes to her.
+Later, in a desperate bid to persuade Aditi to accept Avinash's proposal, Anil reveals his threat to Jay, which upsets Aditi.
+Eventually the couple reveal their marital status to everyone and are forgiven because of their immense contribution.
 The story ends with Anil accepting Jay and Aditi's marriage.